 - Import Winsock keys from a working computer

-Sometimes the network protocol files may be corrupt and causing the problem.
-In that case, you need to restore the missing protocol files.
+Sometimes the network protocol files are corrupt and causing the problem.
+In that case, you need to restore your network protocols to their default settings.
 This can be done as follows:

 1. Download and run Reimage Plus.

 2. Click Start Scan to identify the corrupt files that could be causing the error in Windows 10.

 3. If it finds any corrupt files, click Repair All to fix all problems at once.

 Windows Sockets API, also known as Winsock, manages the network requests of the programs, both incoming and outgoing.
 If corrupted, you can experience network connectivity problems in form of such errors.
 In most cases, you just need to reset Winsock to resolve the issue.